Blood Spots, Campbell De Morgan Spots, Hemangiomas or Cherry Angioma

 Blood spots develop as we age

-It’s not really known what causes Campbell de Morgan Spots, though it is believed they simply represent one of the ageing factors of our skin.
+It’s not really known what causes Campbell de Morgan Spots, though it is believed they simply represent one of the ageing factors in the skin.
 They occur equally in both men and women, and tend to occur more often as we age.
 Some people seem more prone to getting blood Spots than others, suggesting that certain skin types or population groups may be more prone to them.

 Fortunately, to most people Campbell de Morgan Spots do not pose any harmful threat.
 Blood spots do not indicate skin cancer, and they usually don’t require any type of treatment.
 However, as with any skin growth, if you are concerned then you should definitely have them examined to rule out more harmful skin conditions.